techsparksguru/python_ci_automation/Class5/json-server/README.md

 # Getting started

-Install nodejs on by selecting package for your OS from the below link
+Install nodejs on by selecting the package for your OS from the below link
 ```
 https://nodejs.org/en/download/
 ```